-Fire is one of the most dangerous natural calamities known to humanity.
+Fire is one of the most dangerous incidents that can happen in homes and businesses.
 Winter months often lead to spikes in fires due to mishandled heating methods.

 The heat is not the only culprit – inhalation of smoke, fumes, and vapors is also responsible for causing life-threatening damage to the people around it.
 The reduced visibility from this smoke also makes it difficult for people to escape the flames.

 Luckily, many of these accidents can be averted.
 Learning how to prevent these incidents can help you avoid risky situations that could put your home or business at risk.

 Install a smoke detector